 On 26th July, Paddy Padmanathan, the CEO of ACWA Power, a major renewable energy developer, gave an overview of the renewable energy sector, emphasising the affordability of renewable energy as the cheapest source of energy.
 He gave details on how costs can be brought down, as this is a major concern for parliamentarians in Kenya and much of Africa.
 ACWA Power provides renewable energy to Ethiopia for 2.54 cents per KWh, an unprecedentedly low cost in Africa.

-This law voted by Parliament in April 2021 will provide a comprehensive framework for climate action in Uganda.
-No ministry budget can pass parliament without a certificate that it includes substantial investment on climate change.
+This law voted for by Parliament in April 2021 will provide a comprehensive framework for climate action in Uganda.
+No ministry budget can pass parliament without a certificate demonstrating that it includes substantial investment on climate change.
 Hon.
 Lawrence Biyika Songa, chair of the Committee on Climate Change, has stated: “The interaction with the Climate Parliament gave us a boost and a lot of information that we used to engage the government.”